The Problem of Trash in Our Oceans

 - Reduce your personal use of plastic, especially straws and single-use bottles.

-- Donate to one of the hundreds of worldwide charitable organizations that works for cleaner oceans.
+- Donate to one of the hundreds of worldwide charitable organizations that work for cleaner oceans.

 - Donate your personal time to local trash cleanup organizations.